David Molk: College career

 As a redshirt junior, he was selected to the 2010 preseason Rimington Trophy watchlist for the 2010 Michigan Wolverines football team and later a finalist after the regular season had concluded.
 That season Denard Robinson established numerous quarterback rushing records lining up behind and often running behind Molk.
 He broke Drew Brees' Big Ten single-season total offense record of 4,189 yards.
 Robinson fell 116 yards short of Tim Biakabutuka's Michigan school record of 1,818 rushing yards.
 However, he led the conference in both total offense and rushing yards per game.
 Following the Big Ten conference regular season, Molk was a first-team All-conference selection by the coaches and second-team member as selected by the media.
 He was also recognized by Sports Illustrated as an honorable mention All-American.

 As a fifth-year senior, he was selected to three preseason watchlists: the Outland Trophy list, which goes to the nation's top interior lineman; the Lombardi Award watch list, which is awarded to the nation's top lineman; and the Rimington Trophy watch list, which is awarded to the nation's top center.
 During the season, Michigan had two 1000-yard rushers (Robinson and Fitzgerald Toussaint) for the first time since the 1975 team.
 He earned the 2011 Big Ten Conference Rimington-Pace Offensive Lineman of the Year Award (the first year it was thus named) and was a repeat first-team All-Big Ten Conference selection by the coaches and a second-team selection by the media.
 The following week, he was named a finalist for the Rimington Trophy.
 A few days later, he was declared the Rimington Trophy winner.
 He was also first-team All-American selection by AP, Football Writers Association of America, Scout.com, Sporting News and the Walter Camp Football Foundation, which resulted in him becoming a consensus All-American.
 He was a third-team All-American selection by Yahoo!
 Sports and an honorable mention All-American selectee by Sports Illustrated and the Pro Football Weekly.
 Molk was invited to participate in the January 28, 2012 Senior Bowl, and he was an early invite to the February 22–28, 2012 NFL Scouting Combine.

 Professional career

+Pre-draft

 Molk was one of 54 offensive linemen, and the fourth-ranked center—behind Peter Konz, Garth Gerhart, and Ben Jones—, that participated in the 2012 NFL Scouting Combine.
 However, he tore the peroneal longus tendon in his foot at the 2012 Sugar Bowl, and he had surgery on January 13.
 As a result, he was only able to participate in one Combine event.
 His 41 reps in the bench press ranked first among offensive linemen and second at the entire combine, behind only nose tackle Dontari Poe.
 Molk's total was most by a center and ranks fourth among offensive lineman since 2000, behind only Russell Bodine, Mitch Petrus and Scott Young, who were centers and offensive guards.